 I’m a family member or close friend of someone with cancer.
 How should I talk with them about their cancer or what are some of the best things I can do to help?

 It can be difficult to know what to say or how to show support to someone who has cancer.
 It is best to take your cues from the person with cancer.
 Ask them if they would like to talk about the experience and let them decide when to talk and how much to share.

 Sometimes just your presence and listening attentively can show support and bear witness to what they are going through.
 It is better to say, “I don’t know what to say,” than to stop calling or visiting out of fear or discomfort.

-Try to avoid sharing unsolicited advice which may cause unnecessary stress.
+Try to avoid sharing advice that wasn't asked for, which may cause unnecessary stress.
 If you feel the urge to offer a suggestion, ask for the person’s permission first.
 Talk about usual topics, which may help provide a sense of balance, help them maintain usual interests, and take a break from talking about cancer.

 Caring for a loved one with cancer can sometimes feel overwhelming.
-The stressors caregivers experience is unique.
-Discussion, support and information can help you and, in turn, help your loved one through treatment.
+The stress caregivers go through is unique.
+Discussion, support and information can help you and your loved one through treatment.

 If you would like to learn more tips on how to talk to or care for someone with cancer or how to care for yourself, please ask for the social worker or reach out to the Wilmot Community Resource line at 585-276-4708 or WilmotCommmuityResHelp@urmc.rochester.edu